nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 ## References
-- OAuth 2.0 Client credentials flow explained - https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow
 - JWT decoder and verifier online - https://jwt.io
+- purpose of nonce and state in authorization code flow - https://stackoverflow.com/a/48655220/2746323

 <hr/>